-45. Veterinary services that may be performed by any person (s.
+45. Veterinary services that may be performed by any person (Act s.
 26(3)(e))

 The following veterinary services are prescribed for the purposes of section 26(3)(e) of the Act as services that may be performed by any person —